-Like most Canadian provinces, BC will establish the minimum age for purchasing and using cannabis same as the legal drinking age.
+Like most Canadian provinces, BC established the minimum age for purchasing and using cannabis same as the legal drinking age.

-The BC Liquor Distribution Branch (LDB) will be the sole, wholesale distributor of non-medical cannabis for the province.
+The BC Liquor Distribution Branch (LDB) is be the sole wholesale distributor of non-medical cannabis for the province.
 LDB has entered Memorandums of Understanding with 31 licensed producers to guarantee the cannabis supply in British Columbia.

 When transporting cannabis within British Columbia, it must be kept in a sealed package and inaccessible to a car’s driver and its occupants.